 Nurse Practitioner Concentration

 The nurse practitioner concentration educates baccalaureate-prepared nurses to become advanced practice nurses who provide primary care across the lifespan.
-The concentration offers three specialty options with specific clinical content: neonatal, pediatric and adult-gerontological.
+The concentration offers two specialty options with specific clinical content: pediatric and adult-gerontological.

 You are admitted directly to a specialty area.
 Graduates are eligible to take the national certification exam in their chosen specialty.
 Graduates of the adult-gerontological option can choose to take certification exams in both the adult and gerontological specialty, or in just one of those areas.